nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. The software should be platform independent (i.e. work on the Windows, Linux, and OS-X platforms).
-3. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+3. Should be able to hold up to 1000 tutees without a noticeable sluggishness in performance for typical usage.
 4. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 5. The product is a single user product (i.e. The data file created by one user cannot be accessed by another user during regular operations)
 6. The data should be stored locally and should be in a human editable text file.